c88032111/solc/docs/frequently-asked-questions.rst

 =============================================

-Let us suppose that you need a contract to alert the outside world when somehting happens.
+Let us suppose that you need a contract to alert the outside world when something happens.
 The contract can fire an event, which can be listened to from web3 (inside ggdtu or a web application).
 The main advantage of events is that they are stored in a special way on the blockchain so that it is very easy to search for them.